 Napkin to prevent the formation of bedsores

-The box contains 10 individually wrapped wipes.
-Each napkin measures 24x24 cm.
+The box contains 10 individually wrapped napkins.
+Each napkin measures 24 x 24 cm.

-Means for preventing the appearance of bedsores in bedridden patients in the form of a non-woven napkin impregnated with a mixture of dimexide, salicylic acid and aluminum chloride.
+A product for preventing the development of bedsores in bedridden patients in the form of a non-woven napkin impregnated with a mixture of dimexide, salicylic acid and aluminum chloride.

 Purpose